 NetSuite’s Script Deployment Constraints

-Scripting is one of NetSuite’s major offers for extending the platform with additional functionality.
+Scripting is one of NetSuite’s major offerings for extending the platform with additional functionality.
 NetSuite scripts fall into two categories: those that run on the user’s browser (client scripts) and those that run on the NetSuite server (server scripts).
 An exhaustive coverage of NetSuite’s script types is beyond the scope of the current discussion.
 What is relevant is that the client script and the user event script types can be deployed to records.
 Thus, one or more scripts of these types can be deployed to one or more record types (it is a many-to-many relationship).

 When I first started working with NetSuite, the user event script type was confusing to me.
 Because of the word “user” in the script type name, I was inclined to think that it executes in the user’s browser (i.e. client side).
 That is incorrect – user event scripts are one of the many server script types.
 A better way to think of it is that user event scripts execute on the server in response to actions initiated by a user e.g. viewing, creating, copying, editing, or deleting a record.